Volatile (astrogeology): Nucleation of bubbles

-Bubble nucleation happens when the a volatile becomes saturated.
-Actually the bubbles are composed of molecules that tend to aggregate spontaneously in a process called homogeneous nucleation.
+Bubble nucleation happens when a volatile becomes saturated.
+Actually, the bubbles are composed of molecules that tend to aggregate spontaneously in a process called homogeneous nucleation.
 The surface tension acts on the bubbles shrinking the surface and forces them back to the liquid.
 The nucleation process is greater when the space to fit is irregular and the volatile molecules can ease the effect of surface tension.
 The nucleation can occur thanks to the presence of solid crystals, which are stored in the magma chamber.
 They are perfect potential nucleation sites for bubbles.
 If there is no nucleation in the magma the bubbles formation might appear really late and magma becomes significantly supersaturated.
 The balance between supersaturation pressure and bubble's radii expressed by this equation: ∆P=2σ/r, where ∆P is 100 MPa and σ is the surface tension.
 If the nucleation starts later when the magma is very supersaturated, the distance between bubbles becomes smaller.
 Essentially if the magma rises rapidly to the surface, the system will be more out of equilibrium and supersaturated.
 When the magma rises there is competition between adding new molecules to the existing ones and creating new ones.
 The distance between molecules characterizes the efficiency of volatiles to aggregate to the new or existing site.
 Crystals inside magma can determine how bubbles grow and nucleate.